knupel/ROMANESCO-Processing/Revision_31.md

 >add shortcut to clear the midi selection
 >improve method costume to display pixel from force field
 >fix reset bug on the main camera
+>increasi visibility when the curtain is ON or OFF